 When my kids were much younger, I was asked by a friend if I’d like to join The Junior League in our suburban town.
 I was flattered she would consider me, but after looking at the membership requirements (i.e. time commitment) I almost laughed in her face.
 Going crazy trying to squeeze in freelance writing work and keep my house managed with two kids under the age of six, I couldn’t imagine also having the pressure of performing a certain amount of required service hours and getting kicked out if I didn’t.
 How did my friend do it with two young children herself?
 (Um, on second thought, I think having a nanny and housekeeper probably helped her a lot…)

-See, doing volunteer work with your child helps each of you see each other in a different light, in different ways.
-For example, I knew Emmie had a heart for animals, but to hug and hold a shaking dog who'd just arrived at the animal shelter and talk to him sweetly for an hour until he quit shaking—who knew?
-And I knew that Allison was interested in helping the disabled, but to actually have a knack for it, to work with all ages and be able to interpret what someone with severe speech impediments was saying when no one else could—who knew?
+Doing volunteer work with your child helps each of you see each other in a different light, in different ways.
+For example, I knew my younger daughter had a heart for animals, but to hug and hold a shaking dog who’d just arrived at the animal shelter, where we were volunteering, and talk to him sweetly for an hour until he quit shaking—who knew?
+And I knew that my older daughter was interested in helping the disabled, but to actually have a knack for it, to work with all ages and be able to interpret what someone with severe speech impediments was saying when no one else could—who knew?

 And, when you volunteer together, while you and your kids are waiting to high-five a Special Olympics runner when he crosses the finish line or while you’re organizing craft supplies to help kids make hats at a local arts festival, you talk.
 While you’re driving around delivering Meals on Wheels to senior citizens, you talk some more.
 And after you’ve stuffed school supply bags for children from abusive homes or sorted books at a hospital “children’s library”, you go to lunch at that new burger joint you’ve always wanted to try.
 Or get some frozen yogurt.
 And you talk some more.
 And when you get back home and things get back to the routine of “mom’s uncool and unreasonable”, you know that all hope is not lost.